nilearn/nilearn/doc/glm/second_level_model.rst

 ===============================

-As discussed in the :ref:`Multiple comparisons` section of the introduction, the issue of multiple comparisons is important to address with statistical analysis of fMRI data.
+As discussed in the :ref:`Multiple comparisons` section of the introduction, the issue of multiple comparisons is important to address with statistical analysis of :term:`fMRI` data.
 Nilearn provides parametric and non-parametric tools to address this issue.

 Refer to the example :ref:`sphx_glr_auto_examples_05_glm_second_level_plot_thresholding.py` for a guide